 Can Student Loan Consolidation Hurt Your Credit Score?

 • Having open accounts that you’re actively repaying helps you build credit over time.
-Consolidating your original student loans effectively closes those older accounts.
+Consolidating your original student loans closes those older accounts.

 Federal vs Private Student Loan Consolidation and Credit Score